 2. Phallic Mascots

-The student body desired the Rhode Island School Of Design Mascot, generally phallic ones.
-They determined a long time ago to make a farce of the whole thing.
+They determined long ago to make a farce of the whole thing.
 They aren’t the first or the last school to make a penis joke, and they certainly won’t be the last.

 We’ve seen schools like South Carolina advertise “Gamecocks” merchandise ingeniously.
 We’ve all seen hats, tee shirts, and jerseys with “Cocks” on them.

 It’s great that students aren’t limited to only being artists.
 They are renaissance people; they are athletes.
-Rhode Island School Of Design Mascot truly shines out.
-For them, athletics are a significant business, and many universities invest as much in them as they do in academics.
-However, the Rhode Island School of Design in Providence is not like most universities.
+For them, athletics is a significant business, and many universities invest as much in them as they do in academics.
+However, the Rhode Island School of Design in Providence is unlike most universities.
 Their sports teams are satirical parodies, and their mascot is arguably the strongest.

 How To Get Motivated To Do School Work?
 Here are 5+ Foolproof Methods